-- Lubricate all electric motors, speed reducers, exhauster bearings etc. as per manufacturers recommendations.
-DO NOT OVERGREASE.
+- 1. Lubricate all electric motors, speed reducers, exhauster bearings etc. as per manufacturers recommendations.
+DD NDT DVERGREASE.
 It should be noted that some speed reducers are lifetime lubricated. - 2.
-Check all filter tubes for wear and ensure that they are pulled taut.

-3. Lubricate waste material discharge slide gates (use only graphite as grease causes material to collect in the slides)
+Check all filter tubes for wear and ensure that they are still installed correctly to the cages. - 3.
+Lubricate waste material discharge slide gates (use only graphite as grease causes material to collect in the slides)